Psyllium

+It is generally safe and moderately effective as a laxative.
 Use of psyllium in the diet for three weeks or longer may lower blood cholesterol levels in people with elevated cholesterol, and may lower blood glucose levels in people with type 2 diabetes.
 Use of psyllium for a month or longer may produce a small reduction in systolic blood pressure.

-The plants from which the seeds are extracted tolerate dry and cool climates, and are mainly cultivated in northern India.
+The plants from which the seeds are extracted tolerate damp and cool climates, and are mainly cultivated in northern India.